iworks/build-a-house/readme.txt

 = 1.0.5 (2022-12-04) =

 * Added jQuery UI CSS from Google.
-* Updated iWorks Options to 2.8.3.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to the version 2.8.3.
-* Updated iWorks Rate to 2.1.1.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to the version 2.1.1.

 = 1.0.4 (2022-01-21) =

 * Added logo to iWorks Rate Integration.
-* Updated iWorks Options to 2.8.0.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to the version 2.8.0.

 = 1.0.3 (2022-01-20) =
 * Added block pattern "Expenses with the header".
 * Renamed directory `vendor` into `includes`.
-* Updated iWorks Options to 2.7.3.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to the version 2.7.3.
-* Updated iWorks Rate to 2.0.6.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to the version 2.0.6.

 = 1.0.2 (2021-04-29) =
 * Added Polish translation into the block.